 As these pictures show, putting the weaker shield in first will cause any subsequent shields to give their + values to that first inserted shield (a Wooden shield has a base defense power of only 3 - you can check shield and weapon strengths by selecting the item from the inventory menu.
 The strength values will be displayed at the bottom of the weapon/shield sub-menu window, e.g. a +2 Wooden shield will show 3+2, or base defense power of 3, plus 2 for a total defense strength of 5)

 If you put the Wooden shield in first:

 The more powerful Titan shield's +1 gets added to the weaker Wooden shield, yielding 3(base defense power)+2+1=6...

 The Wooden shield's +2 gets added to the Titan shield, yielding 12(Titan shield base defense power)+1+2=15!
 Putting the stronger shield in first is much better!

 Voyage to Farland follows the Mystery Dungeon mechanics of allowing your HP to recover/increase gradually as you use turns, move, etc. Your HP will drop of course when you're hit with an attack by a monster, but at any other time, using a turn by moving, etc. will allow your HP to tick upwards slowly (you'll see the HP bar at the top of the screen growing).
 Unless you're starving, in which case you'll gradually lose HP as you move until you can find something to eat!
 The game warns you when you're getting hungry and again when you begin starving, so pay close attention to the sound effects and the message window.

 I'll add more hints from time to time, so check back often.
-And feel free to contact me (via support email in Android Market) with any questions about the game!
+And feel free to contact me (via support email on Google play or @peculiargames on Twitter) with any questions about the game!